 Prior to this industry development, they only way for a lottery lover in Australia to get a shot at playing the beloved Mega Millions in the United States, the native Aussie would need to up-and-move across the world, settle in the States and secure residence before eligibility was instated.
 Fortunately, these concierge services have all but cut down that red-tape involving international eligibility.

 Some of the top operators providing this service differ in the process by which they handle the concierge industry.
 Any credible operator claiming to provide a lottery concierge service will obtain a ticket on the online player's behalf.
-The difference lies within how they charge fees and the manner in which they handle the ticket once secured.
+The difference lies within how they charge fees, how they deal with syndicates and the manner in which they handle the ticket once secured.

 The lottery concierge service is approached with two general schemes; 1.) obtaining the ticket on behalf of the online player but holding the ticket, checking results, then providing the winnings to those players who would have hit the jackpot had they played a ticket or 2.) obtaining the ticket on behalf of the online player then scanning that ticket and uploading to the player's account for them to check the results and claim their winnings.